Wirral has a new climate strategy

-The Cool Wirral Partnership are currently working on the new climate strategy, called Cool 2.
+The Cool Wirral Partnership have worked on a new climate strategy, called Cool 2.
 It sets out a suitable local response to the climate emergency.
 Cool 2 will replace and build on the work of existing strategy (Cool 2014-19).
-The consultation ended on Monday 7 October 2019.
+The consultation ended on Monday 7 October 2019 and the council have endorsed the strategy.

 Cool Climate change strategy 2014-19